radhi1991/QSecure/README.md

 # QSecure Exchange

 ## Description
-QSecure Exchange is a secure platform designed for exchanging sensitive information.
+QSecure Exchange is a secure platform designed for exchanging sensitive information esp File Exchange .
 It prioritizes user privacy and data integrity, ensuring that all communications are encrypted and protected from unauthorized access.
 The application is built using Next.js, featuring a responsive layout with a sidebar for navigation and a main content area that displays the application's core functionality.

 ## Installation Instructions
 To install QSecure Exchange, clone the repository and install the required dependencies: